-I was sent a copy of The Emerald Heart of Courtenay as a gift from the publisher.
+I was sent a copy of What the Other Three Don’t Know as a gift from the publisher.
 All opinions are my own.

 This post contains affiliate links.